Organizations Are Getting Too Little Value From Analytics

 BY TOM COLEMAN AND BRIDGETTE SULLIVAN

 President Biden’s first Executive Order upon taking office sought to leverage the federal government’s existing powers to advance racial equity.
 Expanding opportunities for historically marginalized entrepreneurs and their communities to participate in government procurement was expressly cited by the Executive Order as a means of accomplishing this goal.
-However, without effective ways measuring opportunities afforded to minority-, women-owned, and other disadvantaged small businesses, agencies will not know how to achieve the Executive Order’s goal.
-This is because existing practice for measuring small business opportunities is over-simplified, outdated, and arguably arbitrary.
+However, without effective ways of measuring opportunities afforded to minority-, women-owned, and other disadvantaged small businesses, agencies will not know how to achieve the Executive Order’s goal.
+This is because the existing practice for measuring small business opportunities is over-simplified, outdated, and arguably arbitrary.
 The solution is for agencies to use innovative data capture and analytics practices to meet and exceed the goals of the Executive Order by modernizing how it uses its data to both level the playing field and create equity and opportunity for historically marginalized entrepreneurs.

 The Current Measurement System Encourages Arbitrary Goal Setting

 Earlier this year, I attended a thoughtful and engaging small business forum for a cabinet-level agency.
 During that event, a senior procurement official was asked by an audience member why their agency recently lowered its annual small business contracting goal.
 The response was disappointing, but refreshingly honest – The agency had missed their small business goals the past few years and therefore a lower target was needed to claim future success.
 This candid remark underscores a fundamental challenge in how the government measures small business contracting.